artefactual/atom-docs/user-manual/add-edit-content/terms.rst

 Add/edit a converse term
 ------------------------

-Relationship types and terms with opposites (such as "parent of" and its converse, "child of") are known in AtoM as **converse terms**.
-AtoM includes a number of default relationship terms for use in the :term:`authority record` Relationship dialogue (more information
+In AtoM, terms with matching or related opposite terms (such as "parent of" and its converse, "child of") used to describe relationships are known as **converse terms**.
-:ref:`here <link-two-authority-records>`).
 If a term has no opposite but itself (for example, "sibling of"), it can be marked as "self-reciprocal", meaning its converse term is itself.
+AtoM includes a number of default relationship terms for use in the :term:`authority record` Relationship dialogue (more information :ref:`here <link-two-authority-records>`).
+These default terms have been given converse or self-reciprocal relationships to support their use in the :ref:`ISAAR <isaar-template>`-based authority record template, but the default terms, and their relationships, can be edited users with the appropriate edit permissions.

 .. figure:: images/doe-smith.*
    :align: center